nobody0014/ZorkGameModified/readme-story.txt

 Now that you are ready and have taken over the town, you are tasked with the quest to bring the town back to former glory.

+Spoiler:
+most of these are not implemented because i bit more than i could chew.
+I deserve the bullshit here, sue me.

 Main Quests:
 Quest 1: